 … everything else is just surface interval.

 Ocean Fox Cotton Bay provides professional scuba diving for certified divers and snorkeling from our base of operation at Cape Eleuthera Resort & Marina at the Southwest end of Eleuthera.
 We strive to provide our clients with a highly personalized level of service and adapt to our clients needs as best we can.
-Generally we suggest six (6) to eight (8) divers with a maximum of twelve (12) if diving on Hammered, our 40' Crusader dive boat, all accompanied on the dive by one of our PADI Instructors, Al or Chad, on either Potcake, a 34' Cursader or Hammered, along with a fully licensed Captain, who will stay on board the boat while the divers are in the water providing essential surface support in line with international diving standards.
+Generally we suggest six (6) to eight (8) divers with a maximum of twelve (12) if diving on Hammered, our 40' Crusader dive boat, all accompanied on the dive by our PADI Instructor Chad, on either Potcake, a 34' Cursader or Hammered, along with a fully licensed Captain, who will stay on board the boat while the divers are in the water providing essential surface support in line with international diving standards.
 The person on the boat while divers are in the water has been trained as an Emergency First Responder, as well as instructors who teach that course, there is emergency oxygen on board and our vessels are fully insured.

 We typically do two (2) tank dives for a trip, but we can do three (3) tank dives along with lunch and perhaps throw in a beach visit as well.
 Just tell us what your group would like to do and we will do our best to customize the trip to satisfy you and your group, family or friends.